 Gas Testing - CP12

 Many properties are supplied with gas for heating, hot water and cooking.
-As landlords you should know that if these gas appliances are not properly maintained they can become very dangerous.
-So you need to make sure they are tested regularly and are safe.
-This is where we come in.
+As landlords, you should know that if these gas appliances are not properly maintained they can become very dangerous.
+You need to make sure they are tested regularly and are safe, this is where we come in.
 We can provide your properties with the proper tests to make sure they are safe and stay that way.

 EICR & PAT

 An EICR is an Electrical Installation Condition Report.
-It is a formal document that is produced following an assessment of the electrical installation within a property.
-It is important that as a landlord you make sure all of the electrics in your property are working properly and up to standard.
-A EICR will show this and we can provide this for you.
+It is a formal document that is produced following an assessment of the electrical installations within a property.
+It is important that, as a landlord, you make sure all of the electrics in your property are working properly and up to standard.
+An EICR will show this and we can provide this for you.
 We are qualified & certified electricians who can do the job properly.
-For more information on EICR, check our EICR pgae this will give you in depth detail on why it is important to have an EICR and why only a certified electrician can do this.
+For more information on EICR, check our EICR page this will give you in-depth detail on why it is important to have an EICR and why only a certified electrician can do this.

-Another service we provide is portable appliance testing or PAT.
+Another service we provide is portable appliance testing, or PAT.
 A PAT is a routine inspection of electrical appliances in a property to make sure they are safe to use.
 Its purpose is to prevent electrical accidents within a property.
-We use specialist PAT testing equipment to carry out tests such as; earth continuity, lead polarity, and insulation resistance checks.
-Finally at the end of a PAT test, every appliance should be marked ‘passed’ or ‘failed’.
-Ideally there should be a record of the results.
-If you want to find more information about PAT testing visit our PAT testing page.
+We use specialist PAT testing equipment to carry out tests such as earth continuity, lead polarity and insulation resistance checks.
+Finally, at the end of a PAT test, every appliance should be marked ‘passed’ or ‘failed’.
+Ideally, there should be a record of the results.
+If you want to find more information about PAT testing please visit our PAT testing page.